 Hello, my dear colleagues!
-This article is an article in the series of articles related to language teaching methodology and it is related to the participatory approach.
+This article is an article in the series of articles related to language teaching methodology, associated with the participatory approach.

 What is the participatory approach to language teaching?

-The participatory approach is similar to content-based instruction, but in this approach, the content emerges from the students’ answers and participation.
+The participatory approach is similar to content-based instruction, but the content emerges from the students’ answers and participation in this approach.

 What are some aspects of the participatory approach?

 - Problem-solving is elicited by the teacher.
 The teacher will pose a problematic situation, backed up by some visual stimuli, and ask the students to solve the situation.

 - Brainstorming solutions is the crucial part of this method.
 The students will present their ideas, and they can discuss them on the spot.

 - Group work/project consists of collaborative work in order to create a solution that is accepted by the whole group.
 Educators usually do it in form of a letter, story, or a science project.